Back to blog

 By Arthur Zamfir

-Why most AI consulting projects fail before they start
+Why most AI projects fail before they start

-They start with the tool.
-Someone reads an article, gets pitched by a vendor, hears a competitor is “doing something with AI” — and the next question becomes “how do we implement this?” rather than “what problem are we actually trying to solve?”
+Someone reads an article, gets pitched by a vendor, hears a competitor is “doing something with AI.”
+The next question becomes “how do we implement this?” instead of “what problem are we actually solving?”

-That order of operations is backwards.
-And it’s why so many implementations end up as expensive shelf-ware: tools that technically work but that nobody uses, because they weren’t built around a real problem in the first place.
+That’s backwards.
+And it’s why so many implementations end up as expensive shelf-ware: tools that technically work but nobody uses, because they weren’t built around a real problem.

-Large enterprises have dedicated AI teams who can run experiments, fail, and iterate without betting the business on it.
-They also have the budget for big-name consulting firms — and the cushion to absorb it if the engagement doesn’t deliver much.
+Large enterprises have dedicated AI teams.
+They can run experiments, fail cheaply, iterate.
+They also have the budget for big consulting firms and the cushion to absorb it when nothing comes of it.

 Small and mid-sized businesses get the sales pitch instead.
 Vendors wearing consultant hats.
-Firms that built their practice around a specific platform and need clients to validate that bet.
-The “discovery process” that’s really just setup for the proposal they already wrote before walking in the door.
+Firms that built their practice around one platform and need clients to validate that bet.
+A “discovery process” that’s really just setup for the proposal they already wrote before walking in.

-This is why the same pattern keeps repeating: money spent, nothing adopted, a team that’s more skeptical of AI than when they started.
+Money spent, nothing adopted, a team more skeptical of AI than before.
+Same pattern, over and over.

-Before you buy any tool, hire any consultant, or sign any contract, ask yourself one thing:
+Before you buy any tool or sign any contract, ask yourself:

 What specific task, done the same way every week, is costing my team more time than it should?